-- Timing: Include a start date, end date, and any other timeline information.
+- Timeline: Include a start date, end date, and any other timeline information.

-- Audience(s): Detail the audience you are trying to reach.
+- Personas: Detail the audience you are trying to reach.
 Prioritize as best you can (primary, secondary, etc).

-- Primary message: Spell it out simply.
+- Key messaging: Spell it out simply.
 Include specific messages related to each audience (if applicable).